dvopsway/sshmux/README.md

-# sshmux
+# Sshmux

-Run commands over ssh on multiple server, sshmux can help you in debugging stuff on multiple server, continue reading to understand how it works.
+Run commands over ssh on multiple servers, sshmux can help you in debugging stuff on multiple servers parallelly, continue reading to understand how it works.

 ## Installation :